Specialist Teaching Assistant apprenticeship FAQs

 • Be based in England.

 • Have achieved GCSE grade 9-4 (A* - C) or equivalent in English and maths.
 If you haven't secured a grade 4 (C) or above in GCSE English and maths, you will be required to complete Functional Skills Level 2 in these areas.
-You will be fully supported by your tutors using a range of materials that best suits you.
+You will be fully supported by your tutors using a range of materials best suited to you.

-Suitable job roles could be; teaching assistants, attendance mentors, behaviour leads, higher level teaching assistants, social and emotional wellbeing teaching assistants, specialist learning assistant, specialist learning support and other support roles (for example, secure facilities staff or care home staff that work directly with children and young people).
+Suitable job roles may include; teaching assistants, attendance mentors, behaviour leads, higher level teaching assistants, social and emotional wellbeing teaching assistants, specialist learning assistant, specialist learning support and other support roles in a classroom environment.

 What are the employer responsibilities for this apprenticeship?

-Employers need to provide six hours of off-the-job training per week, offer a mentor, and facilitate the apprentice’s monthly virtual sessions and overall development.
+Employers will also offer a mentor and facilitate the apprentice’s monthly virtual sessions and overall development.

 How is the programme funded?